How Many Craft Supplies is Too Many?

 1. The "Just in Case" Mentality

 Crafters are planners.
 We like to be prepared for every possible creative situation.
-That’s why we hold onto that one pack of vintage buttons, that specific shade of cardstock, or those glitter pens we bought in 2012.
+That’s why we hold onto that one pack of vintage buttons, that specific shade of cardstock, or those chipboard elements we bought in 2018.
 What if one day, the perfect project comes along, and we need it?
 We simply cannot risk it!

 2. The Bargain Hunter’s High

 There is no greater thrill than spotting a “50% Off” sign in the craft store.
-It doesn’t even matter if we already own a lifetime supply of gel pens—this set is on sale, and we’d be losing money if we didn’t buy it, right?
-Right??
+It doesn’t even matter if we already own a lifetime supply of stickers—this is on sale, and we’d be losing money if we didn’t buy it, right?

 3. The "Too Pretty to Use" Problem